No matter your Mandarin speaking level – beginner, expert or somewhere in between – be prepared to be over-praised.

 I remember when I was little.
 If anyone said to my mom, “Your daughter is really cute,” my mom would answer, “Oh no, she’s really ugly, I just picked her up from the trash can.”
 Then the other person would laugh, which is the best scenario.
 If my mom instead replied, “Yes, she’s really cute” then the other person would think she’s not modest enough, probably even weird.

 Happy dodging…and let us know below when you come up with new ones!

-This post is excerpted from Chapter 7 “Never Use the F-Word” of our new book China Simplified: Language Gymnastics.
+This post is excerpted from Chapter 7 “Never Use the F-Word” of our new book China Simplified: Language Empowerment.
 Available online now.